learn-co-curriculum/hs-strings-mini-lab/README.md

 ?: puts "short string".length
 [-]

-?: puts "backwards".reverse.upcase
+?: puts "burrito".reverse.upcase
 [-]

+???

+???
-#### Now it's your turn to use string methods.
+# Now it's your turn to use string methods.
 ?: Get enthusiastic about ruby!
 How do I print out "I love ruby" in all caps?
 [-]